aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 > Check: That didn't work quite as expected.
 Can anyone guess why?

 Because both 5 and 2 are automatically assigned data type `int`, when the calculation is done, the answer is also an `int`.
-We must tell the computer that the divisors are of a decimal type, not an integer type.
+We must tell the computer that both the dividend and divisor are of a decimal type, not an integer type.

 ```java
 float num4 = 5f / 2f;